belson17/awesome-synthetic-data/README.md

 ## Services
 Synthetic Data as API with higher level functionality such model training, fine-tuning, and generation | [Back to Top](#contents)
+* [List of Synthetic Data Startups in 2021](https://elise-deux.medium.com/the-list-of-synthetic-data-companies-2021-5aa246265b42) - Not all of these necessarily have APIs.

 ## Prominent Synthetic Data Research Labs
 [Back to Top](#contents)